 CSF was conceived to question and challenge reactionary fashion cultures, which reflect and re-enforce patterns of excessive consumption and disconnection, to expand fashion’s ability to connect, delight and identify individual and collective values.

-Over the course of this year there will be a host of celebratory events and activities taking place to showcase the work of CSF.
-These will highlight the positive steps made towards a more sustainable future as well as focusing on what we need to continue to strive for in the decade to come.
-Highlights include the forthcoming exhibition Fashioned from Nature at the V&A, the 5th Kering Talk and the What’s Going On?
-Conference hosted at LCF October 2018.
+Over the course of 2018 we held a host of celebratory events and activities to showcase the work of CSF.
+These events highlighted the positive steps made towards a more sustainable future as well as focusing on what we need to continue to strive for in the decade to come.
+Highlights included the exhibition Fashioned from Nature at the V&A, the 5th Kering Talk and What’s Going On? a conference we hosted at LCF in October 2018.

 Under the leadership of founder and Director Professor Dilys Williams, CSF has gained a reputation as the UK’s leading authority in fashion and sustainability and has worked with some of the world’s leading organisations including, the UN, Kering, Unilever, Nike, Alexander McQueen, Selfridges and H&M.

 Working with and holding the tension between research, industry, and education CSF is a powerful voice for change – championing innovation and empowering the next generation to take the radical steps necessary to secure the future of one of the world’s most creative and inspiring industries.

 - Visit our website – sustainable-fashion.com

 - Discover our 6-week free online course in collaboration with Kering – Fashion and Sustainability

 - 2018/19 – Sandy Black, Mapping Sustainable Fashion Opportunities for SME from TENDER - DG Grow - £52,000